Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Our Approach

 \subsection{Loss functions}

 Apart from the standard reconstruction loss $\mathcal{L}_{rec}$, following the recent advances in generative modeling, in particular, unseen view synthesis \cite{nted}, we employ adversarial $\mathcal{L}_{adv}$ and perceptual losses $\mathcal{L}_{perp}$ \cite{stylegan, perceptual-loss} as the additional loss functions for high-level domain alignment.
 In addition, UNet is chosen as the discriminator for detailed discriminative feedback while training \cite{unet-discriminator}.
-Overall, the complete loss is given by
+Overall, the complete loss is given by where $\lambda_{rec}$, $\lambda_{adv}$, and $\lambda_{perp}$ are the interaction hyperparameters chosen empirically.